The Dangers of Re-Feeding Syndrome

 The bone loss, diagnosed as osteopenia or osteoporosis depending on severity, increases the risk for fractures.
-Metabolism slows, along with production of energy and body heat, and growth is arrested.
+Metabolism slows, along with the production of energy and body heat, and growth is arrested.

-Effects of re-feeding on the Gastrointestinal System
+Effects of re-feeding syndrome on the Gastrointestinal System

 The gastrointestinal system experiences slowing of the GI muscles, delayed gastric emptying, constipation, impaired colonic transit time and possible hepatitis.
 There can be more complications if purging behaviors are occurring.
 Purging by vomiting can cause erosion of tooth enamel and destruction of esophageal tissue with possible tears and bleeding, potentially causing a ruptured esophagus or changes to the tissue lining that increase the risk for esophageal cancer (called Barretts esophagus).
 Purging by laxative abuse can cause destruction to muscles in the colon resulting in “lazy colon” leading to severe constipation and potential bowel obstruction.

-Effects of re-feeding on the pulmonary system
+Effects of re-feeding syndrome on the pulmonary system

 The pulmonary system experiences muscle wasting and decreased pulmonary capacity with starvation.
 Decreased production of red blood cells, white blood cells and platelets occur.
 The brain also shrinks in size (cerebral atrophy) with cognitive impairment, peripheral neuropathy, and possible seizures.

-Effects of re-feeding on the renal system
+Effects of re-feeding syndrome on the renal system

 Kidney function is impaired by dehydration, but also by excess consumption of water.
 Overall body muscle wasting occurs.
 The skin becomes dry and the skin color changes.
 Loss of hair on the head may occur while lanugo hair (the fine, downy hair on a newborn) may return on the body.